NLnetLabs/rpki-doc/source/krill/parent-interactions.rst

 requesting your Hosted CA to be deleted, making sure to mention your registration id.
 After deletion, you will land on the setup screen from where you can choose Non-Hosted RPKI.

+APNIC
+"""""

+If you are already using the Hosted RPKI service provided by APNIC and you would like to switch to Delegated RPKI, there is currently no option for this with MyAPNIC.
+Please open a ticket with the APNIC help desk to resolve this.

+Please note that APNIC offers RPKI publication as a service upon request.
+It is highly recommended to make use of this, as it relieves you of the need to run a highly available repository yourself.